cylc/cylc-flow/README.md

 Contributions welcome:

 * Read the [contributing](CONTRIBUTING.md) page.
-* Development setup instations are in the
+* Development setup instructions are in the
   [developer docs](https://cylc.github.io/cylc-admin/#cylc-8-developer-docs).
 * Involved change proposals can be found in the
   [admin pages](https://cylc.github.io/cylc-admin/#change-proposals).